-Using portable video projectors, the artist has projected images of temporary homes sourced through social media calls around New Westminster, which she then photographed.
+Using portable video projectors, the artist, Annie Briard has projected images of temporary homes sourced through social media calls around New Westminster, which she then photographed.
 Process-based, the final form of this work is determined by the artist’s encounters with space, and the new meanings constructed through chance juxtaposition.
 The work seeks to engage with discussions about our relationship to our environment, land ownership, and varied conceptions of shelter.

 Pop-Up Home is a public art project created by artist Annie Briard, commissioned by the New Westminster Museum & Archives and New Westminster Arts Services working in partnership with Wesgroup for the Canada 150 commemoration.
 This project was been made possible in part by the Government of Canada.

 The artwork was installed at 290 East Columbia Street, New Westminster.

 Annie Briard is a Canadian artist whose work challenges how we make sense of the world through visual perception.
 Creating lens-focused work and expanded photography, she explores the intersections between perception paradigms in psychology, neuroscience and existentialism.